brianjsl/BallPitNDF/README.md

 * `visualize_utils.py` which introuduces `visualize_camera_images` and `visualize_depth_images` to see the camera
-results from a built station, `visualize_point_cloud` which plots a point cloud (given as an 3xN numpy array) in plotly, and `visualize_diagram` which plots the system diagram of a diagram (without need for iPython) along with the ability to save the SVG file onto your computer.
+results from a built station, `visualize_point_cloud` which plots a point cloud (given as an 3xN numpy array) in plotly, and `visualize_diagram` which plots the system diagram of a diagram (without need for iPython) along with the ability to save the SVG file onto your computer. `draw_grasp_candidate` contains